 If you’re looking for what to do near North Berwick, you should definitely add a trip to the National Museum of Flight onto your to-do- list.
 Located at the East Fortune Airfield in North Berwick, this fascinating museum is home to a large collection of aircraft.

-The aviation museum gives visitors the opportunity to learn about everything from modern avian technology to avian history that goes back to World War I.
+The aviation museum allows visitors to learn everything from modern avian technology to avian history that goes back to World War I.

 Address: East Fortune Airfield, B1347, EH39 5LF